 As for those subscriptions and other interactions on the ol' blog, a few words about your privacy.

 I take your privacy seriously.
 Long-time readers know I don't even identify my better half; he's simply known on the intrawebz as the hubby.
-So I want to assure you that your information is not shared for any commercial or other purpose.
+I want to give all readers of the ol' blog the same consideration.

 So I assure you that I won't use your contact and/or subscription info for any purposes — not humorous, not illustrative and definitely not anything nefarious.

 I also want all y'all to feel comfortable coming here and sharing what you choose to share in posts' comments sections.
 Even then, if I see something that has a bit TMI and makes me a bit uncomfortable (since I must OK all comments), I'll edit it so that I, and therefore you, are confident that your privacy is respected and protected.